Europe’s Reskilling Systems, Ranked

 3. The DACH Deep Dive Quality without speed

-Germany, Austria, and Switzerland share the Germanic Dual System — ranked 2nd overall for quality but hobbled by hysteresis.
+Germany, Austria and Switzerland share the Germanic Dual System, ranked 2nd overall for quality but hobbled by hysteresis: its training structures stay locked in place long after the conditions that shaped them have changed.
 The system produces the best-trained workers in Europe but cannot pivot fast enough for AI.

 Germany

 Qualifizierungsgeld (expanded 2024): near-zero uptake in the first year.
-The programme subsidises employer-initiated reskilling, but the administrative burden and 24-month Umschulung minimum make it impractical for fast AI transitions.
-320 recognised training occupations exist, but updating a single Ausbildungsordnung takes 3–5 years of tripartite consensus.
+The programme subsidises employer-initiated reskilling, but the administrative burden and 24-month minimum for Umschulung (a full formal retraining into a new occupation) make it impractical for fast AI transitions.
+320 recognised training occupations exist, but updating a single Ausbildungsordnung (the official training rulebook for an occupation) takes 3–5 years of tripartite consensus.
 The Beruf system structures the entire labour market around occupational certificates, making inter-occupational mobility “almost three times lower than Britain’s” (IAB).
 The Bildungsgutschein funds individual retraining but requires navigating the Agentur für Arbeit bureaucracy.

 Austria

 AMS Qualifizierungsförderung: Austria’s Public Employment Service funds retraining, but completion-to-employment rates remain opaque.
-Bildungskarenz (educational leave) provides 12 months at unemployment benefit levels — used by ~15,000 workers annually, predominantly in Vienna.
+Bildungskarenz (educational leave) provides 12 months at unemployment benefit levels.
+About 15,000 workers use it annually, predominantly in Vienna.
 The Fachhochschule system is more responsive than universities to market signals, but still takes 2–3 years from demand identification to first graduates.
 The social partnership (Sozialpartnerschaft) model provides stability but slows adaptation.

 Switzerland